apmcleod/MV2H/README.md

  * `Chord time chord`
 Representing a chord, where time is the start time of the chord, in milliseconds, and chord is any string representing the chord.

-For any duplicate times, only the most last given chord, key, or hierarchy are saved.
+For any duplicate times, only the last given chord, key, or hierarchy are saved.
 Duplicate tatums are ignored.

-## MusicXML
+## Dataset
-To score MusicXML files:
-* First, use the included C++ converter with `MusicXMLParser/MusicXMLToFmt1x in.xml out.txt` to convert a MusicXML file into a text-based format.
-* Next, use `java -cp bin mv2h.tools.Converter <out.txt >converted.txt` to convert that text format into the text format used by mv2h (reads and writes with std in and out).
-The tempo defaults to 500 ms per MusicXML beat.
-* Use the standard mv2h as above with the `-a` flag.

-The dataset directory contains files generated using the above process on the dataset from the paper:
+The dataset directory contains files generated using the [MusicXML](#MusicXML) process on the dataset from the paper:
 ```
 Andrea Cogliati, Zhiyao Duan, A metric for Music Notation Transcription Accuracy, Proc. of International Society for Music Information Retrieval Conference (ISMIR), Suzhou, China, Oct 2017.
 ```
 The original music XML files are available [here](https://github.com/AndreaCogliati/MetricForScoreSimilarity).
 * dataset/parsed-xml contains the outputs of the C++ converter.
-* dataset/converted contains the outputs of my java Converter tool.
+* dataset/converted contains the outputs of the java Converter tool.
 * dataset/outs contains the resulting evaluation scores for each transcription.

+## Old Versions
+- For the original version of the code, as it was for the ISMIR 2018 submission, see the tag [v1.0](https://github.com/apmcleod/MV2H/releases/tag/v1.0).